canalplus/rx-player/doc/architecture/files.md

 <a name="core-buffer"></a>
 ### src/core/buffer/: The Buffer management ####################################

-Defines the part of the core directly handling the SourceBuffer management logic.

 The code there calculate which segments should be downloaded, ask for their download and push the segments into the sourceBuffers.